 We all have to manage our work-life balance but don’t think that wanting to burn fat means you have to go out for ﬁve or six hours on the bike riding in Zone 2.
 By using HIIT methods (high intensity interval training) you’ll burn far more fat and become a ﬁtter and faster rider into the bargain.
 Yes, it’s going to hurt but it will do you the power of good and the whole session will take less than an hour.

-Make sure you do a decent 15-minute warm-up and you're ready to go.
-Depending on your level of ﬁtness you're going to do 4-6 all-out sprints of 30 seconds with 4-5 minutes of easy pedalling.
+Make sure you do a decent 15-minute warm-up and you’re ready to go.
+Depending on your level of ﬁtness, do 4-6 all-out sprints of 30 seconds with 4-5 minutes of easy pedalling in between.
 During these all-out efforts expect to see your HR rise to 85-90% of your HR max.
 Give it all you have right through the 30-second burst.
 Do these for 6-8 weeks and marvel at the fat you’ve lost.
-Try it – it really works.

 Become an endurance monster

-What you need to do is LSD – no, it’s not a mind-altering drug, it stands for ‘long, steady distance’.
+What you need to do is LSD – no, not the mind-altering drug, but long, steady distance.
 By doing one session of 3-4 hours in Zone 2 and another session of 2 hours in Zone 3 every week your endurance will come on in leaps and bounds.
 Add a few long intervals once your base is more established and you’ll develop both endurance and speed.

 Easy does it

-As you get ﬁtter and stronger, your cardiovascular system will get more efﬁcient so that you can do more work for the same effort.
-In heart rate terms, this will mean at a set HR you will be able to ride a set distance faster as you get ﬁtter.
+As you get ﬁtter and stronger, your cardiovascular system will become more efﬁcient so that you can do more work for the same effort.
+This means you will be able to ride a set distance faster as at a given heart rate.
 One of the most well known of such aerobic improvement tests is the Maximum Aerobic Function, or ‘MAF’ test, named by heart rate training pioneer Dr Phil Maffetone, and it’s a great way of proving to yourself that all those long hours of winter base training are actually working.